spendright/scrape-companies/README.md

 The main use case for this is to match consumer products, so it's helpful to know if a brand applies to a service, prescription only, or only marketed to other businesses.
-It's also helpful to have category information (to distinguish it from brands with the same name owned by other companies).
+We use flags like `is_prescription` to call out edge cases like this.

 To include additional information about a brand, yield a dict with the `brand` field set to the brand name, and additional fields.
 For example,